gerard2perez/ember-cli-crudtable/README.md

 }
 ```

-The complemnt will load all the field in the table specified in the Source field,
+The component will load all the fields in the table specified in the Source field,
 And will use the Display field has the property that will show the information from the loaded data.

 ##Data Pulling